nickfargo/state/README.md

 * **Further granularize the `State realize` function** such that each of the internal data, methods, etc. objects, and their associated per-instance methods, would be dynamically added only as needed.

-* **Memoize protostate references** on the assumption that owner objects will never have their prototypes forcibly altered by setting `__proto__`.
-(Arguably desirable also to preserve inheritance and expected behavior should the state implementation of an object’s prototype ever be unexpectedly `destroy`ed.)

 * **Keep a hashtable on the root state** of common `query` input strings, to avoid repeated recursive searches.

+* **Use ES5’s meta-programming features and Harmony Proxies** to more deeply embed the state implementation into objects.